necst/SNN-NPU-DL_Framework/README.md

 * Ensure the BIOS and kernel drivers expose the NPU on your platform.
 * Match PyTorch / SNNtorch versions with your Python version.
 * If `make` fails, inspect the Makefile and required paths in `mlir-aie` — dependencies or environment variables may be missing.

 ---

-## Contributing

-* Open issues for bugs or feature requests.
-* Make PRs against `main` with a clear description and tests when possible.

----